StephaneMichoulier/Pamdeas/README.md

 > - disk_profiles.out contains different profiles (surface density, pressure, etc).
 > - disrupt_param_*model*.out contains parameters of disrupted grains.

-A script is available to plot directly some useful quantities.
-To do so, write in your terminal (in the build folder):
+A Notebook is available to analyse your data easily.
+It is located in the python folder.
-> - ./ploteden help to display how to plot things
-All python scripts are in the python folder, you can modify them as you wish to suit your data.

 #### **HOW THE PROGRAM IS BUILT ?**